 Cruise's second collaboration with Cameron Crowe sees him play a man whose psyche fractures after a devastating car crash, the actor largely concealing his face behind prosthetics.

-It's a glossy remake of Spanish thriller Obre Los Ojos (open your eyes) and critics agreed it was an inferior imitation.
+It's a glossy remake of Spanish thriller Abre Los Ojos (Open Your Eyes) and critics agreed it was an inferior imitation.
 Nevertheless Cruise's raw and bitter performance deserves a re-assessment.

 Michael Mann is a director famed for getting the best out of actors, whether it's De Niro and Pacino in Heat or Russell Crowe in The Insider.
-And when he turned his attention to The Cruiser for this superb neo-noir thriller, the results were spectacular.
+And when he turned his attention to Cruise for this superb neo-noir thriller, the results were spectacular.